tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-The binary “smart” pipeline operator `|>` proposed here would provide a **[backwards- and forwards-compatible][don’t break my code]** style of **chaining nested expressions** into a readable, **left-to-right** manner.
+The infix “smart” pipeline operator `|>` proposed here would provide a **[backwards- and forwards-compatible][don’t break my code]** style of **chaining nested expressions** into a readable, **left-to-right** manner.